Trevisbruh/Trevisbruh/README.md

-🚀 Experienced Web Developer & Python Programmer
+🚀 Web Developer & Python Programmer

 Hello there!
 I'm Trev Brown, a passionate web developer with expertise in crafting dynamic and responsive websites and applications.
 With a strong foundation in HTML, CSS, and JavaScript, coupled with proficiency in React and React Native, I specialize in bringing your ideas to life with intuitive user interfaces and seamless user experiences.